globality-corp/microcosm-resourcesync/README.md

 Where endpoints may be any of the following:

- -  An HTTP(s) URL
+ -  An HTTP(S) URL
  -  A YAML file
  -  A directory path
  -  The literal `-` (for `stdin`/`stdout`)

-## Formatting
+## Assumptions

+Resources are assumed to adhere to certain REST conventions:

-Resources are assumed to be formatted as either JSON or YAML.
+ -  Resources are formatted as either JSON or YAML;

     Origin endpoints define their own format and destination endpoints define a *default* format; the latter can be overridden on the command line using `--json` or `--yaml`.

-## Representation

-Each resources is expected to define a minimal set of attributes.
-(See also `Assumptions`, below).

-In order to extract these attributes from the resource data (after formatting), a schema needs to be applied.
-The default behavior assumes that resources use [HAL JSON](http://stateless.co/hal_specification.html) to define hypertext.
+Additional formatters can be added with code changes.

+ -  Resources define a few well-known attributes, including `id`, `type`, and `uri`.

+    These attributes are derived from the parsed resource dictionary using a schema.

+    The default behavior uses a schema based on the [HAL JSON](http://stateless.co/hal_specification.html) spec and includes additional processing for hypertext (HATEOAS).

     An alternate, simple schema can also be selected using `--simple` (vs `--hal`).

+ -  Resources can be managed remotely over HTTP(S) using `GET` or `PUT` on the `uri`.

+    Both operations are assumed to be idempotent.

 ## Capturing Data